uselesstechjunks/leetcode/docs/source/dsa/range.rst

 Hybrid Problems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Dynamic Skyline Problem:
+Dynamic Skyline Problem

 	- Given a list of intervals, dynamically insert or delete intervals and determine the current skyline.

 #.
-Maximum Sum Rectangle in a 2D Matrix:
+Maximum Sum Rectangle in a 2D Matrix

 	- Use a 1D segment tree approach for optimal results.

 #.
-Range GCD Query:
+Range GCD Query

 	- Find the GCD of elements in the range [L, R] using a segment tree or sparse table.